 Today, approximately 96 elephants were killed for their ivory tusks.
 This is one Elephant every 15 minutes and 35,000 elephants each year.
 To help stop this poaching crisis, protect babies suddenly orphaned as a result, and save the opportunity to share our love for elephants with future generations of elephant-lovers, we teamed up with some of leading forces behind the fashion industry and leaders in conservation across the globe to present to you Elephantasia!

 Elephantasia is a global series of elephant-inspired fashion exhibitions bringing conservation into couture.
-Elephantasia 2016 premiered at Vancouver Fashion Week Fall/Winter 2016 as covered by the The New York Times, The Huffington Post and UK Vogue, recently featured during US Eco Fashion Week Spring/Summer 2017 and will be presenting during London Fashion Week this fall, SS18.
+Elephantasia 2016 premiered at Vancouver Fashion Week Fall/Winter 2016 as covered by the New York Times, Huffington Post and UK Vogue, recently featured during US Eco Fashion Week SS17 and will be presenting during London Fashion Week this fall, SS18.
 Elephantasia is one campaign here at FFC, a movement bridging fashion with the conservation of willdife and the environemnta.

 Fashion for Conservation (FFC) is just the combination the fashion industry needed.
 Combining a love for animal rights and conservation with the innovative eye of fashion is so unique, as is the FFC team.
 Everyone on the team have unique and complimentary career paths to this vision and together they dedicate time and skill into making the brand into the movement that it is today.
 The talent and motivations of all teams within FFC strive to play to their strengths and constantly support each other to reach new milestones.